CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 {{<notice note>}}

 Rule names are case sensitive, and no wildcards are permitted.
 Rule names may contain spaces, but must be enclosed with single quotes in commands.
 It is easier to use dashes in place of spaces or mixed case for better readability.
-For example, use bgpSessionChanges or BGP-session-changes or BGPsessions, instead of 'BGP Session Changes'.
+For example, use *bgpSessionChanges* or *BGP-session-changes* or *BGPsessions*, instead of *BGP Session Changes*.
 Use Tab completion to view the command options syntax.

 {{</notice>}}